1972 through 1973

 Led Note was the first title to feature all of the few tracks available.
 The “Deluxe Edition” of Nasty Music’s third disc contains all of the few tracks too.
 It is identical in content to Led Note and it’s sound has been amplified slightly louder.

-Godfatherecords’ title is similar to Nasty Music and runs at a slightly different speed.
+Godfatherecords’ title is similar to Nasty Music but runs (slower) at the proper speed.

-Any Port In a Storm (Godfatherecords), Ascension in the Wane: Black Hole of Calcutta (Godfatherecords), Great Lost Live Album (Nasty Music, 2cd & 3cd), Live At Southampton University Working Tapes (Empress Valley), My Struggle (Black Dog Rekords), Southampton University 1973 (no label, olive green discs), Swastika (Tarantura2000), & Valkyrie's Vigil: In the Old Refectory (Tarantura2000)
+Any Port In a Storm (Godfatherecords), Ascension in the Wane: Black Hole of Calcutta (Godfatherecords), Burst On Fire (Moonchild), Great Lost Live Album (Nasty Music, 2cd & 3cd), Live At Southampton University Working Tapes (Empress Valley), My Struggle (Black Dog Rekords), Southampton University 1973 (no label, olive green discs), Southampton University (Wendy), Swastika (Tarantura2000), & Valkyrie's Vigil: In the Old Refectory (Tarantura2000)

 Nasty Music, EV, and Swastika are similar in sound and content.
 The glitch in the right channel during the second minute of Stairway is less evident on EV.
 Swastika has a tiny glitch in Dazed that's not found on the other two titles.
 It's sound has been amplified excessively over the others.